ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 that throughput advice is not being respected.

-Any monitoring and policy enforcement could be implemented in different network elements than the ones that update throughput advice.
+Any monitoring and policy enforcement could be implemented in different network elements than the ones that signal throughput advice.

 # Version Interaction {#version-interaction}